mikestagney/battleship/README.md

 Point class from Abstract Window Toolkit (awt) package used to store ship coordinates, instead of creating a custom class.

-More complex than I first thought, since I had to keep track of two gameboards and display each differently to the respective players.
+More complex than I first thought, since I had to keep track of two gameboard objects and display each differently to the respective players.
+Also it keeps track of the type of each ship but only tells the player the type after the ship has sunk.

 ### Details